Etosha for Couples vs Families: Key Planning Differences

 Camp choice

-Onkoshi, Dolomite (for privacy); NWR standard fine
+Onkoshi, Dolomite (for privacy); standard fine

 Okaukuejo first choice (pool, playground, size)